 The ghoulish green libation is a very basic party punch recipe.
 I’m willing to bet that every hostess with the mostess has a version of this dog-eared.
 On party night, you may want to have ingredients for two batches on hand.
 It is always guzzled down to the last drop, and refilling the entire punch bowl may be necessary.

+The bats are made of gum paste tinted black and rolled 1/4-inch thick.
+If you have a small bat cookie cutter, you can use it to cut the gum paste into bat shapes.
+Otherwise, there are scores of free clip art bat silhouettes to choose from online.
 This is the one I used.
 You simply lay the template on top of the gum paste and cut out the shape (through the paper) with an X-Acto knife.
 The bats are brushed with corn syrup diluted in a little water, then sprinkled with black sanding sugar.
 Two tiny nonpareil eyes are applied with tweezers, and small lengths of floral wire are carefully inserted into the gum paste bats.

 Gum paste dries candy-hard, so leave them uncovered to dry.
 For best results, allow to dry overnight.